marianqian/parallel-fmm/README.md

 “A Massively Parallel Adaptive Fast Multipole Method on Heterogeneous Architectures”

 ### Codebase:
-- FMM Python Implementation for 2D Coulomb Particles: https://github.com/lbluque/fmm
+- FMM C++ Implementation parallelized with OpenMP: https://github.com/jrotheneder/FMM
-- FMM Tutorial for Trees: https://github.com/barbagroup/FMM_tutorial

-We plan to use the repos listed under the “Codebase” to help us implement a sequential C++ FMM, and then use the research papers to guide us in our parallelization efforts.
+We plan to use the repo listed under "Codebase" to gather data and measurements for sequential and OpenMP implementations.
+Then we plan to parallelize the codebase using CUDA instead of OpenMP, and choose one as an accelerant to use in conjunction with MPI for distributed memory.